 This can be helpful if your carpet is tired and dated, like the one in this room.
 We weren’t ready to replace it just yet, and the rug bought us some time.
 (See the more of this room after we replaced the carpet, right here.)

 You may also notice that I incorporated a few nautical light fixtures as a nod to our lakeside location along with a map of the lake I commissioned an artist to create for the girls.
 I selected a flush mount light with a canopy that draws the light down, to minimize the dated ceiling texture.

 The focal point is this hand drawn piece of art of our little section of the lake.
-You can get more details on this piece in the source list for this room.
 However, since the artist is no longer in business, I always suggest searching for custom wedding maps on Etsy.
 There are so many artists that do this kind of work and it makes for really affordable custom art work!

-and the piece that inspired it all – this sweet gift from my friend Tori…
+and the piece that this room and color palette – this sweet gift from my friend Tori…

 Happy girls are the prettiest.